-Kelechi Eke is the Founder and Executive Director of The African Film Festival.
+Kelechi Eke is the Founder of The African Film & Arts Festival.
 He holds a Bachelor of Science degree in Computer Information Systems as well as a Master of Science degree in Information Technology and another Master's degree in Business Administration (MBA).
 Kelechi serves as the Writer/Director/Producer for BIGOBI, a multimedia company that he formed.
 He is the creator of biGObi.com, a web portal to showcase his productions.

 Despite his astute technical background, Kelechi has always had a penchant for storytelling and creative arts.
 In the year 2011, he decided to dabble into filmmaking under biGObi Productions.
 His first movie, Lost in Abroad, is a thought provoking drama about the trials and tribulations of Africans living abroad.
 Using a combination of humor and traditional African storytelling styles, Kelechi is able to effectively showcase the different perspectives of African parents and children, as well as their American counterparts.

 After debuting to a large crowd at the Majestic Theatre in Dallas, Texas, Lost in Abroad became the first African movie to premiere at the historic theatre.
 The event may have been the first time that over 750 people came together at once to watch a film made by a Nigerian.
 The movie was later accepted into the library of many Ivy League schools (including Harvard, Yale, and Stanford) as a reference material for African Studies.